Rishabhc711/DSCWOW_Boolean-Bandits/README.md

 <br/>
 Here is a link to our Slides Presentation: https://docs.google.com/presentation/d/1qzqAM1F67dW3OdJR_5ZKCu8kYmC_jTOkwgEZLxZiA5c/edit?usp=sharing

-Mysuru Application is design specially for Mysore.
+Here is our youtube link to demo of our website : https://youtu.be/ZrjwxD2i13k Mysuru Application is design specially for Mysore.
 It is made under **DSC WOW HACKATHON**.
 It is made to promote and provide functionality to the Tourism with one stop support.

 ***